Ruthless Gauff Beats Muchova In Straight Sets To Win China Open - UrduPoint

 It proved one match too far for Muchova, who at 49 in the world was the lowest-ranked finalist in the history of the prestigious WTA 1000 tournament.

-Gauff made a fast start, breaking the Czech for a 2-0 lead in the first set and then holding her own serve without conceding a point.
+Gauff made a fast start, breaking for a 2-0 lead in the first set and then holding her own serve without conceding a point.

 The young American was up 3-0 with barely 10 minutes on the clock.